iotblackbelt/iotdt-device-bridge/IOTEDGEMODULE.md

 > The assumption is that you know how to install an IoT Edge device and deploy modules.
 If not please check [here](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge-linux) for the basic steps of installing IoT Edge on Linux X64, and [here](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-deploy-modules-portal) on how to deploy modules.

 ## Building the Azure Digital Twin Device Bridge Module
 To build the `Azure Digital Twin Device Bridge Module` clone this repository to your local device, which has docker installed (using Linux containers).
 Then execute the command `docker build . -t iotdtbridgemodule` in the root directory of the repository.
 This will create a container that can then be pushed to your container registry.
-You can push the container by frst tagging it with your container registry name and a version tag `docker tag iotdtbridgemodule <your container registry>/iotdtbridgemodule:<version>`, and then push it using `docker push <your container registry>/iotdtbridgemodule:<version>`.
+You can push the container by first tagging it with your container registry name and a version tag `docker tag iotdtbridgemodule <your container registry>/iotdtbridgemodule:<version>`, and then push it using `docker push <your container registry>/iotdtbridgemodule:<version>`.

 ## Building the IOTDTTransformationModule module
 Execute the command `docker build . -t iotdttransformationmodule` in the IOTDTTransformationModule directory of the repository.
 This will create a container that can then be pushed to your container registry.
 You can push the container by first tagging it with your container registry name and a version tag `docker tag iotdttransformationmodule <your container registry>/iotdttransformationmodule:<version>`, and then push it using `docker push <your container registry>/iotdttransformationmodule:<version>`.